mranna/Automating-BOX-Cloud-Uploads-from-On-Prem/README.md

 I built a prototype using the **Box CLI**:

 - ✅ Created root folder and nested structure by convention.
-- ✅ Uploaded PDF files programmatically from a mapped folder
+- ✅ Uploaded CSV files programmatically from a SQL server
 - ✅ Applied metadata to classify documents

 ## Architecture Overview

 ## Results
 - Success metric** | 95%+ upload success rate, 0 manual intervention
--